saiful9379/BanglaNER/README.md

 ```

-## 4. Augment Data generation

-- Scraping human name data from several website
-- Replace the name into text using span position and update the IOU span of the text.

 ## 5. Data Processing Summary

-Here the report present dataset information, it processing data and exclude data which are not resolve using valid logic.
+Here the report presents processed dataset information.
+During the processing time exclude some data which are not resolvable using valid logic.

 __1. Data Summary__
 ![](image/data_summary.png)